mcu-tools/mcuboot/boot/cypress/BlinkyApp/Readme.md

 ### Post-Build

 Post build action is executed at compile time for `BlinkyApp`.
-In case of build for `PSOC_062_2M` platform it calls `imgtool` from `MCUBoot` scripts and adds signature to compiled image.
+In case of build for `PSOC_062_2M` platform it calls `imgtool` from `MCUboot` scripts and adds signature to compiled image.

 Flags passed to `imgtool` for signature are defined in `SIGN_ARGS` variable in BlinkyApp.mk.